Ashok0/StillWakesTheDeep-UEVR/README.md

 * Head bobbing auto disabled.
 * Black bars disabled during cutscenes.
 * Camera fixes for cutscenes and interactions.
+* Height fixes in VR for sequences that involve crouching and crawling.
 * Fixes when examining objects.
 * Player body is hidden but re-enabled for cutscenes and full body events.
 * Fixes for reflections appearing in only one eye.